sebastiantoh/tp/docs/DeveloperGuide.md

       The sale list should remain sorted in ascending order based on the datetime of purchase.

    1. Test case: Enter `sale list`<br>
-      Expected: No change in sale list.
+      Expected: No change in the sale list.
 Error details shown in the status message.
 Status bar remains the same.

    1. Test case: Enter `sale list c/0`<br>
-         Expected: No change in sale list.
+         Expected: No change in the sale list.
 Error details shown in the status message.
 Status bar remains the same.

 ### Adding a sale